malthefogsporring/category/README.md

-# Regular Primes
+# Category Theory
-Notes on a dissertation on Kummer's Theory of Regular Primes.
+Notes on category theory.
+"Category Theory in Context" by Emily Riehl has been a major reference point.